fabien-marty/jinja-tree/README.md

 ## What's it for?

-Your imagination is your limit 😅 but it's very useful for maintaining DRY documentation (for example: `your-cli --help` output automatically updated in a markdown file), configuration files with default values read in code, including common blocks in different files...
+Your imagination is your limit 😅 but it's very useful for maintaining DRY documentation (for example `your-cli --help` output automatically updated in a markdown file), configuration files with default values read in code, including common blocks in different files...

 **So it's a great tool for maintaining repositories in general.**